When Can You Keep A Security Deposit?

 One clause that I strongly recommend that you have in your lease is an early termination clause.
 That way there is no doubt as to what your rights are if the tenant moves out before the end of the lease.
 Be sure and consult with an attorney about any clauses that you add to your lease.

 You can deduct the rent owed from the security deposit in almost every area.
-Click To Tweet
+Share on XFailure To Give Proper Notice

 Your lease should also specify how much notice the tenant must give in order to vacate the property.
 In most states, a 30 day notice to vacate is standard.
 It is unacceptable for a tenant to email you and say, “Hey, I moved out over the weekend.
 I left the keys in the drawer next to the stove.”
 Your tenant is required to give proper notice!
 You can deduct the rent owed from the security deposit in almost every area.